nus-cs2103/website-base/admin/faq.md

 <div id="admin-faq-fromScratch">

 There are many reasons.
 One of them is that most of you will be working with existing software in your first few years of the career while hardly any school projects train you to work with existing code bases.
-We decided to bite the bullet and use {{ module }}/T to train you to work in existing code bases.
+We decided to bite the bullet and use {{ module_pair }} to train you to work in existing code bases.

 </div>